Soyuz TMA-15M

 Soyuz TMA-15M was a 2014 flight to the International Space Station.
 It transported three members of the Expedition 42 crew to the International Space Station.
 TMA-15M was the 124th flight of a Soyuz spacecraft, the first flight launching in 1967.
 The Soyuz remained docked to the space station for the Expedition 43 increment, serving as an emergency escape vehicle until departing and returning to Earth as scheduled in June 2015.
+The European segment of the mission was called "Futura".